fmjstudios/helm/charts/linkstack/README.md

 # FMJ Studios - Linkstack Helm Chart <img src="https://raw.githubusercontent.com/LinkStackOrg/branding/c22886d7585246836d5e4e597484b92b51c76f0c/logo/png/logo.png" alt="Linkstack Logo" width="175" height="175" align="right" loading="lazy"/>

-LinkStack provides you with a configurable self-hosted website similar to [Linktree](https://linktr.ee/).
+LinkStack provides you with a configurable self-hosted site similar to [Linktree](https://linktr.ee/).
 Many social media platforms only allow you to add one link, with this you can simply link to your LinkStack page and have all the links you want displayed on one site.
 You can share all your links to your social media platform or important links to easy accessible and hosted on your own web-server or web-hosting provider.
-On this website, other users can register and create their own links, you can access other user via the Admin Panel.
+On this site, other users can register and create their own links, you can access other user via the Admin Panel.
 It delivers all of these features within a single Docker image available on [Docker Hub](https://hub.docker.com/r/linkstackorg/linkstack).

 > Head to the [Linkstack GitHub Repository](https://github.com/LinkStackOrg/LinkStack) for in-depth view at the
 > implemenation or to the [documentation](https://docs.linkstack.org/) for guides